-Midseason summer-bearing.
 Plants are vigorous and winter hardy.
 Suitable for commercial and U-pick operations.
-Berries are wedge shaped with good flavor and excellent post-harvest quality.
+Berries are large and wedge-shaped with excellent flavor and good post-harvest quality.
+Summer or June-bearing type plants.
 Grows best in Zones 4-8.
-(1 Plant = 1 Unit).

 Out Of Stock